nvim-telekasten/telekasten.nvim/README.md

     -- "telescope-media-files" if you have telescope-media-files.nvim installed -- "catimg-previewer" if you have catimg installed media_previewer = "telescope-media-files",

+    -- A customizable fallback handler for urls. follow_url_fallback = nil,
 })
 END
 ```